Mehuge/ddb/README.md

 **File System**

 The filesystem is implemented in the `BackupFileSystem` class.
 The filesystem has an fstype, which is currently one of `hash-v1`, `hash-v2` or `hash-v3` which are implemented in turn by `HashFileSystemV1`, `HashFileSystemV2` and `HashFileSystemV3`.

+*Note: v3 is the default filesystem, v1 and v2 will be dropped as they don't perform well enough. v3 needs some further optimisation, but will become the default and only fs supported*

 `hash-v1` is the initial implementation which while being fast, and avoids having folders with large numbers of files, it's problem is it generates a lot of folders (up to 5 folders per hased file).